 - Clear the area around your air conditioner to be sure there isn’t debris or leaves that could diminish the performance of your air conditioner or the technician completing your air conditioner service.
 This is something you can do throughout the year, so aim to keep two to three feet of space around the air conditioner uninhibited from debris.

-These are just a couple tips to help you get your air conditioner ready for less work this year.
-With seasons shifting, it’s critical to keep your unused system in mind so that it can start strong when you start utilizing it when it gets warmer.
+These are just a couple tips to help you get your air conditioner ready for less work this season.
+With seasons shifting, it’s important to keep your unused system in mind so that it can start strong when you start utilizing it when it gets warmer.
 Feel free to give us a call at 801-436-8985 or set up an appointment with us online to learn about our air conditioner service.